Rose Bowl Game: Game arrangements

-The coin toss was usually presented by the grand marshal of the Rose Parade or the president of the Pasadena Tournament of Roses Association (if the grand marshal was unable to attend the game).
+The coin toss was traditionally presented by the grand marshal of the Rose Parade or the president of the Pasadena Tournament of Roses Association (if the grand marshal was unable to attend the game).

 Player of the Game award

 The Rose Bowl's most valuable player is presented the Player of the Game award.
 The Helms Athletic Foundation created the honor, which was first awarded in the 1940s.
 Helms executive director Bill Schroeder polled a Helms Hall Board composed of sportswriters to make the selection.
 The modern award selection continues to be made in collaboration with the national media covering the game.

-Player of the Game honors were also awarded retroactively all the way back to the 1902 Rose Bowl.
+Player of the Game honors were also awarded retroactively back to the 1902 Rose Bowl.

 Occasionally, the award has been shared by two players.
 Four players have been named the Player of the Game of more than one Rose Bowl: Bob Schloredt, Washington (1960, 1961), Charles White, USC (1979, 1980), Ron Dayne, Wisconsin (1999, 2000), and Vince Young, Texas (2005, 2006).